-This two-day symposium will focus on the history and development of the rowhouse in Philadelphia, critically evaluate its current conditions, and identify the inherent advantages and challenges associated with its preservation in a 21st-century context.
+The Rowhouse City Symposium examines the history and development of the rowhouse in Philadelphia, and critically evaluates its current conditions, and identify the inherent advantages and challenges associated with its preservation in a 21st-century context.

-This symposium is presented by the Weitzman School's Graduate Program in Historic Preservation and the Association for Preservation Technology Delaware Valley Chapter.
+Organized by the Graduate Program in Historic Preservation at the Weitzman School of Design, University of Pennsylvania, and the Association for Preservation Technology - Delaware Valley Chapter.

 Day One October 7, 2022 | The Rowhouse & Its Context: History, Development, Culture, Typology

-- Francesca Ammon (University of Pennsylvania): “Preserving Society Hill: Mapping the Sites and Stories fo Change in an Urban Renewal Neighborhood”
+Francesca Ammon (University of Pennsylvania): “Preserving Society Hill: Mapping the Sites and Stories of Change in an Urban Renewal Neighborhood”

 Day Two October 8, 2022 | Preservation & Adaptation: Practice & Future Strategies

-- Jill Roberts (Clarifi) and Jane Roberts (Office of Nikil Saval): "Preserving the Rowhouse City, House by House: The Healthy Rowhouse Project and Restore Repair Renew / Overcoming Local, State, and National Political Divides to Fund Home Repair"
+Jill Roberts (Clarifi) and Jane Allen (Office of Nikil Saval): "Preserving the Rowhouse City, House by House: The Healthy Rowhouse Project and Restore Repair Renew / Overcoming Local, State, and National Political Divides to Fund Home Repair"

 If you require any accessibility accommodation, such as live captioning, audio description, or a sign language interpreter, please email firstname.lastname@example.org to let us know what you need.
 Please note, we require at least 48 hours’ notice.
 If you register within 48 hours of this event, we won’t be able to secure the appropriate accommodations.